Wecasa Terms and Conditions

 If you breach any term of these T&Cs and Wecasa does not take any action against you, we may still take action against you later or if you breach the same term on another occasion or if you breach a different term.

-The T&Cs are governed by, and interpreted in accordance with, French law.
+The T&Cs are governed by and interpreted in accordance with French law, to the extent permitted by applicable mandatory provisions of law.

-Any dispute or disagreement concerning the validity, interpretation, execution and/or breach of the T&Cs will fall under the exclusive authority of the Commercial Court of Paris.
+Any dispute or disagreement concerning the validity, interpretation, execution, and/or breach of the T&Cs will fall under the exclusive jurisdiction of the Commercial Court of Paris, unless otherwise required by applicable mandatory provisions of law.

 In compliance with Article R.631-3 of the Consumer Code, the consumer can choose, at their discretion, to refer the issue to (in addition to one of the local competent authorities under the Code of Civil Procedure) the authority of the place where they were staying at the time of accepting the agreement, or the place where the damage occurred.